Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 And perhaps the strangest twist of all is this:

-The people most loudly trying to "restore" Christianity through politics may accidentally be threatening the very freedom that allowed Christianity to flourish here in the first place.
+The people most loudly trying to “restore” Christianity through politics may accidentally be threatening the very freedom that allowed Christianity to flourish here in the first place.

 Not through malice.